grahovam/docker-backup-gpg-s3/README.md

   graho/backup-gpg-s3
 ```

 This container is going to perform a backup every day at 4 am.
-You can define the backup schedule with ```GPG_RECIPIENT```.
+You can define the backup schedule with ```CRON_INTERVAL```.
 You need to adjust the the environment variables to your own data.

 # Confirm that your backup container is set up properly